 - Hard to manage in large apps

-- Routes are scattered across multiple files
+- Routes scattered across multiple files

 - No URL support for web applications